History of Sex in Cinema:

 The Monkey's Mask (2000, Australia)

 Diana, who was married to cold and handsome lawyer Nick (Marton Csokas), was a sexually-voracious femme fatale who enjoyed kinky sex.
-She was drawn into a torrid, lustful lesbian love affair with Jill.
-They shared numerous lesbian love scenes (including oral sex).
+Jill was quickly drawn into a torrid, lustful lesbian love affair with the seductive teacher Diana, when she became involved in the investigation of a young strangulation murder victim.
+The dead individual was Mickey Norris (Abbie Cornish). - a nymphomaniacal university student in Sydney who was taking one of Diana's poetry classes.

 In the opening scene, Mickey read some of her poetry while standing in front of an audience: